MR-CHAOTIC/DarkSlow/README.md

 ### Meetings
 - JSON or PHP.
 (JSON for compatibility)
 - Paid or Free.
 (Free)
-- Hosted or setup needed.
-(Setup needed, but will be easy to use with a command prompt)

 ## Offical Release 3, 15, 2024
 More info coming soon...